 A gap occurs when the price opens above the high of the previous period and trades higher or when the price opens below the low of the previous period and trades lower.
 The edges of the gap are thought to represent support and resistance levels.
 Some analysts attach significance to the closing of gaps

 Is very similar to leverage.
 Gearing and leverage are ways to measure the level of financial risk in the way a company is funded.
 The higher the debt relative to equity, the greater the gearing or leverage and therefore the level of finacial risk.
 Gearing is usually calculated as financial debt divided by financial debt plus equity.

 - Gearing Ratio

 This is the level of financial risk in a company as a result of the level of risk from borrowings.
 It can be calculated as a debt to equity ratio.
-It s also calculated as a Gearing Ratio, the most common calculation for which is Total Debt divided by Total Debt plus Total Equity.
+It s also calculated as a Gearing Ratio, the most common calculation for which is Financial Debt divided by Financial Debt plus Equity.

 This is a jargon term used in the Australian stock market.
 It is also used in the US market and maybe elsewhere.
 The mechanism is used rarely in Australia but is far more common in the US.